Panoramic Tour of Dublin City

 Irish Coffee was invented in Foynes.
 Chef Joe Sheridan made the first in 1942 to warm up some damp and miserable passengers.
 Since then Irish Coffee has become one the most popular welcoming drinks in the world.

-Continue onto County Clare for Lunch at Durty Nelly’s – One of Ireland’s most famous pubs!
+Continue onto County Clare where you may like to Lunch at Durty Nelly’s – One of Ireland’s most famous pubs!

 Bunratty Castle & Folk Park